aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/README.md

 ## Cleanup
-Upon completing this guidance, you have the option to retain or delete the resources created in this
+Upon completing this guidance, you have the option to retain or delete the resources created.
+If you decide to delete the resources, here are the items to delete.
 - Delete the Cloud Formation Templates that were deployed.
 By default, the S3 buckets that were created will be retained, so you will need to delete these manually.
-- Check QuickSight for any Datasets that you no longer need.
+- Check QuickSight for any Datasets that you no longer need, and determin if you still want to keep the QuickSight subscription.
 - Check AWS Glue for any jobs that you manually created and see if you want to retain or delete them.

-in the next sc
-- Create Dataset
-- Generate visualization

 ## Security